QuakeWatch Server Manual

 = ##

-Specifies the maximum number of seconds, at
+Specifies the maximum number

-(CORBA-event-channel) to become ready before aborting.
-If this parameter
+Notification Service (CORBA-event-channel) to become ready before

-is not specified then the value will default to 15 seconds.
+value will default to 15 seconds.

 serverHostAddress